-anga, a mother of six (3 sons and 3 daughters), lives in a borrowed house, in a small village near district Larkana along with her husband and sons.
+Ensuring access to basic necessities - Enabling financial security anga, a mother of six (3 sons and 3 daughters), lives in a borrowed house, in a small village near district Larkana along with her husband and sons.
 All of her three daughters have been married off; while her youngest son (aged 8) is a special child.
 The remaining two sons (aged 16 and 19) along with her husband are daily wagers who were unable to get work regularly.
 Fortunately for them, Ganga had been a beneficiary of the Benazir Income Support Programme (BISP) for more than 10 years, which is the main source of their income; while this income was used for fulfilling the basic necessities of life.

-In November of 2021, the BISP allowance payment was suddenly clogged, rendering the family into tough conditions, and for once they could hardly buy ration and medicines.
-Under such circumstances, Ganga having no money to rent a rickshaw; traveled long ways on foot to all the concerned offices in the city to get this issue resolved, but failed miserably to get any satisfactory response, hence causing further disappointment and hopelessness.
+In November of 2021, the BISP allowance payment was suddenly rendering the clogged, family into tough conditions, and for once they could hardly buy ration and medicines.
+Under such circumstances.
+Ganga having no money to rent a rickshaw;

+traveled long ways on foot to all the concerned offices in the city to get this issue resolved, but failed miserably to get any satisfactory response, hence causing further disappointment and hopelessness.